 It’s important to optimize your hiring practices as a new manager, since hiring mistakes can be costly in terms of productivity, reputation, and the bottom line.
 This then falls into the hands of the hiring manager to make the final decision on who will eventually become a part of the team.
 But this is not always an easy choice to make.
-The only information that the interviewer can go off is from the covering letter and resume, before they see the candidate in person.
+Working in HR in Australia means that you can use a national police check on prospective employees but usually, the only information that the interviewer can go off is from the covering letter and resume, before they see the candidate in person.
 If you think that it is as simple as it seems, visit this site to find out what the hiring process actually entails.
 It may also help candidates prepare for any upcoming interviews they may have.

 But, as a recent Harvard Business Review points out, it’s hard to excel at hiring practices if you’re new because hiring is done infrequently enough that you’ll have a learning curve with little practice opportunity to get better.